 participate, otherwise than as provided by this clause 13, in the affairs of the College.

-Part 2.5 Registrar Associateship
+Part 2.5 GPs in Training

-Every applicant for Registrar Associateship must be currently enrolled in a Recognised RACGP Fellowship Pathway.
+Every applicant to become a GP in Training must be currently enrolled in a Recognised RACGP Fellowship Pathway.

-Every Registrar Associate admitted to Registrar Associateship is entitled to:
+Every GP in Training admitted to become a GP in Training is entitled to:

 receive all notices issued by the College including notices of all general meetings;